FischbachLab/MaAsLin_Docker/README.md

 # MaAsLin_Docker

-A MaAsLin docker container with Bioconductor and RStudio based on [bioconductor_docker] (https://github.com/Bioconductor/bioconductor_docker)
+This is a MaAsLin2 docker image with Bioconductor and RStudio based on [bioconductor_docker] (https://github.com/Bioconductor/bioconductor_docker)

+MaAsLin2 (https://github.com/biobakery/Maaslin2) is comprehensive R package for efficiently determining multivariable association with Linear Models.

 ## Run a MaAsLin demo dataset within a docker container